FIFA Manager: FIFA Manager 10

+FIFA Manager 11

-FIFA Manager 11FIFA Manager 11 is the 2011 successor to the FIFA Manager series from EA's sports brand, EA Sports, following up FIFA Manager 10, and is also the 10th edition of the franchise.
+FIFA Manager 11 is the 2011 successor to the FIFA Manager series from EA's sports brand, EA Sports, following up FIFA Manager 10, and is also the 10th edition of the franchise.
 FIFA Manager 11 was developed by Bright Future and published by EA Sports.

 The game features a vast array of all-new features.
 Hundreds of improvements to the game have been made across the board with a special focus on its core areas.
 Introduced in 2009 it also includes a separate online mode where up to 8 players can play against each other over the internet.

 The manager still has full control over the management of a football club.
-In the game you are responsible for the line-up, the tactics and the training of your team – as well as for signing the right players, improving the club facilities and the stadium.
+In the game the manager is responsible for the line-up, the tactics and the training of a team – as well as for signing the right players, improving the club facilities and the stadium.
 Special highlights are the FIFA 3D engine, more than 13,000 original player pictures, the player manager mode, the national team manager mode, the Create-a-Club mode and the Match Prognosis Tool.

+FIFA Manager 12

-FIFA Manager 12FIFA Manager 12 is a football manager simulation video game developed by Bright Future GmbH and published by Electronic Arts worldwide under the EA Sports label.
+FIFA Manager 12 is a football manager simulation video game developed by Bright Future GmbH and published by Electronic Arts worldwide under the EA Sports label.
 It was released for Microsoft Windows.
 It is the eleventh game in FIFA Manager series of video games.

+FIFA Manager 13

-FIFA Manager 13FIFA Manager 13 is a football management video game developed by Bright Future and published by Electronic Arts.
+FIFA Manager 13 is a football management video game developed by Bright Future and published by Electronic Arts.
 The game was released on Microsoft Windows.
 In the company's press release on 29 May 2012, Electronic Arts indicated that it would publish FIFA Manager 13 under its EA Sports label, and that Bright Future would develop the game, having previously developed earlier titles in the FIFA Manager series.

 A demo for the game was released on the 23 October 2012, three days before the release of the actual game.
-In the demo you can play in one of six leagues, chose to play from over 100 teams and play the first half of the current football season.
+In the demo allows play in one of six leagues, choice of over 100 teams and play through the first half of the current football season.

 The new basic screen resolution of FIFA Manager 13 was increased from 1024x768 to 1280x1024 and the positional level was removed from the game.
 The general quality of a player will now be calculated with a formula that includes the skill levels and the player type.